Fabrizio-Cogato/A-late-Universe-approach/README.md

 * path/to/
     - data:   folder with data and covariance matrices of BAO, CC and SN.
 Please note that GRB data are not presented here and will be published in Amati et al. (in prep.).
     - chains: folder with all the Monte Carlo Markov Chains.
+Note that, due to GitHub limitations, here are just reported the last 500 steps of the full chains.
+Complete MCMC will be made available upon request to the authors.
     - plots:  folder with corner plots for each MCMC listed in path/to/chains.
     - tables: folder with latex tables for each MCMC listed in path/to/chains.